Decomposition of multi-qutrit gates generated by Weyl-Heisenberg strings: Extraction of qutrit circuits in restricted topologies

-We refer the natural generalization of the parity map, that maps trit-strings to trit-strings, as ternary parity map.
-It is defined over the field GF(3) and acts as intermediary representation for qutrit circuits that contains exclusively CX, CX$^2$ and X$^{(12)}$ gates.
-Note that the latter gate can be represented by a sequence of CX and CX$^2$ gates using a dirty ancilla.
+We define the \textit{ternary parity map} $P$ as a $N \times N$ matrix over $\mathbb{Z}_3$ that provides an invertible linear map from ternary strings to ternary strings, and acts as an intermediate representation for qutrit circuits that contain exclusively \cx and $X^{12}$ gates.
+Note, the latter gate is equivalent to a sequence of \cx gates through an ancilla qutrit.

-The circuit extraction process, considering an all-to-all topology, closely resembles the CNOT-only circuit extraction in the qubit case, but with important distinctions arising from ternary logic.
-Given a ternary parity map $P$ and row indexes $i,j$ with $i \neq j$, the row operation $P_j:=P_j+P_i$ corresponds to the gate CX$_{i,j}$, instead, the row operation $P_j:=P_j-P_i$ corresponds to the gate CX$^2_{i,j}$, as shown in Fig.~\ref{fig:parity_cx}.
-Moreover, the row operation $P_j:=2P_j$ correspond to the gate $\text{X}^{(12)}$ acting to the $j$-th qutrit.
-An example of a ternary parity map and respective circuit is shown in Fig.~\ref{fig:t_parity}.
+The circuit extraction process for an all-to-all topology closely resembles the CNOT-only circuit extraction in the qubit case, but with important distinctions arising from ternary logic.
+Given a ternary parity map $P$ and row indexes $i,j$ with $i \neq j$, when performing the row operation $P_j := P_j + P_i$, the gate $\cx_{i,j}$ is applied to the circuit; instead, for the row operation $P_j := P_j - P_i$, the gate $\cx^2_{i,j}$ is applied.
+Moreover, the row operation $P_j := 2P_j$, that exchanges the matrix element 1 with 2, corresponds to the gate $X^{(12)}$ acting on the $j$-th qutrit.
+An example of a ternary parity map and respective circuit is:

-We now extend the \steinergauss algorithm to qutrit systems, allowing the qutrit quantum circuit extraction from a ternary parity matrix while respecting topology constrains.
-Let $P$ be a ternary parity map and $G$ a graph of order $N$ describing the topology, which vertices are assigned to a number from 1 to $N$.
-The extraction of the qutrit quantum circuit $C$, initially corresponding to the identity, is described as follows:

-\begin{enumerate} \item Define $P_{j}$ as the $j$-th row of $P$, with coefficients $P_{jk}$ for $j>k$.
-Compute the Steiner tree of $G$ with terminal vertices $j$, for which $P_{jk} \neq 0$ and the vertex $k$.
-Label the computed Steiner tree vertices as $i_1, \ldots, i_n$ and perform the following row operations in order: